-The live streaming options certainly don’t end there -- major brands have also used platforms like Periscope, Livestream, and Ustream.
+The live streaming options certainly don’t end there.
+Major brands have also used platforms like Periscope, Livestream, and Twitch.
 They all have their own sets of features and advantages, so definitely take the time to look into which one best suits your needs.

 When it comes to the actual hardware required for your live stream, some of it is fairly intuitive: A camera is pretty standard, for example, or a device with one installed (like a laptop or phone).